djthorpe/remotes/README.md

 Volume Down          KEYCODE_VOLUME_DOWN       CODEC_APPLETV     0x0000009F 0x000000B0       3
 ```

+There are some cases where a single remote outputs different types of encoding.
+For example,
+I have a Sony TV remote which does this.
+In order to learn both sets of encodings for a single
+"device" use the `-multicodec` flag when learning the new encoded commands, or just switch it
+on before learning new commands.

-To clean up the database, you can edit the XML files under `/var/local/remotes`.
+If you have any problems with the database, you can clean up the individual files which are simple
+XML files usually stored under `/var/local/remotes` unless you've changed the path.

 ## Running Microservices